Bfgeshka/awesome-c/README.md

 * [gentilkiwi/kekeo](https://github.com/gentilkiwi/kekeo) - A little toolbox to play with Microsoft Kerberos in C
 * [jimon/osx_app_in_plain_c](https://github.com/jimon/osx_app_in_plain_c) - A simple showcase how to create a simple OS X app in plain C without any Objective-C
 * [martinezjavier/ldd3](https://github.com/martinezjavier/ldd3) - Linux Device Drivers 3 examples updated to work in recent kernels
+* [rvoicilas/inotify-tools](https://github.com/rvoicilas/inotify-tools) -   inotify-tools is a C library and a set of command-line programs for Linux providing a simple interface to inotify.

 ## Procedural Generation ##
 * [heman][382] - Tiny library of image utilities dealing with height maps,